120Hz adaptive displays: the future or just a gimmick?

 Of course, this year’s Galaxy S8 and LG G6 already support some HDR formats, and 60Hz is buttery smooth for UI animations, gaming, and high frame rate video playback.
 We’ve seen other handsets push the envelope in this regard too, with some of Sharp’s Aquos range boasting 120Hz display capabilities already, and its latest Aquos R doing so with a QHD resolution, HDR10 support, and Snapdragon 835 package in tow.
 (In case you’re not sure what we’re talking about, refresh rate is the speed that your display updates its picture each second.)

-While it’s true that 120Hz does make motion look that bit smoother – just ask anyone with a 120 or 144 Hz PC monitor – in the mobile space this interaction is also reliant on having a fast, accurate, and responsive touch element embedded in your display too.
+It’s certainly true that 120Hz can make motion look that bit smoother – just ask anyone with a 120 or 144 Hz PC monitor – and in the mobile space this interaction is also reliant on having a fast, accurate, and responsive touch element embedded in your display too.
 The big question is, does this jump make as much sense in the smartphone space?

 I’m not one to turn down improved specifications, even if the jump from 60Hz to 120Hz isn’t going to make the world of difference when you’re simply moving in and out of apps or swiping around the UI.
 17ms latency is already plenty good enough for that and some apps aren’t running at a consistent 60fps anyway.
 However, faster is potentially better, and when it comes to a future where we have to consider augmented and virtual reality applications too, the adoption of faster refresh rates has some even more notable benefits.